ontodev/gizmos/README.md

 Any time the predicate doesn't have a value format, the value format will be the `-V` value format (IRI when not included).
 Note that the value formats above can also be used in `-p` and `-P`.

+If an ontology term has more than one value for a given predicate, it will be returned as a pipe-separated list (in JSON, it will be returned as an array).
+You can specify a different character to split multiple values on with `-s <char>`/`--split <char>`, for example `-s ", "` for a comma-separated list.

 If you have many predicates to include, you can use `-P <file>`/`--predicates <file>` for a list of predicates, each on one line.

 ### `gizmos.extract`